ZIM Integrated Shipping Services Ltd. (ZIM) Stock: A SWOT Analysis

 - +50.96 for the gross margin

 The net margin for ZIM Integrated Shipping Services Ltd. stands at +36.77.
+The total capital return value is set at 66.96, while invested capital returns managed to touch 59.03.
 Equity return is now at value 87.20, with 39.00 for asset returns.

+Based on ZIM Integrated Shipping Services Ltd. (ZIM), the company’s capital structure generated 73.82 points at debt to equity in total, while total debt to capital is 42.47.
+Total debt to assets is 37.40, with long-term debt to equity ratio resting at 48.74.
+Finally, the long-term debt to capital ratio is 28.04.

 Conclusion